 Again, it is recommended that an HVAC professional do this work.
 Make sure you read the High Performance HVAC disclaimer before proceeding.
 A professional will have all the proper HVAC tools to complete the HVAC repair or maintenance job quickly and efficiently.
 It does not matter what type of equipment you have.
 You can have a Trane, Goodman, York, Rheem, or Carrier HVAC system and it all needs to be maintained.
 If you decide to do it yourself make sure you follow the safety procedures as noted on the Air Handler Page about cutting power to the air handling unit before attempting to clean the evaporator coils.

 Once you have turned the power supply off to the air handler, open the air handler panel where the suction and liquid lines run into the air handling unit.
 Be very careful not to bend or crimp these lines or any lines in the air handlers.
 Another thing to avoid is the fins on the coils.
 Do not bend them.
-That would defeat the purpose of cleaning the coils because it will reduce the amount of air flowing across the coils.
+That would defeat the purpose of cleaning the coils because it will reduce the amount of air flowing through the coils.
 Plus the evaporator fins can cut you.
 Be careful.
 Furthermore, check the air conditioner condensation drain line before you begin this procedure.

 Basic Check | Common Air Handler Problems

 See condensate drain section below for more information on this subject.
 Soak the air handling unit evaporator coil with a soap and water solution.
 Professionals use an industrial strength coil cleaner which may be available at some hardware stores.
 Let this solution soak for a few minutes.
 Then take a rag and wipe as much dust off the surface of the evaporator coils as possible.
 Repeat these steps until the evaporator coils look clean.
-Take a flash light and look between the fins on the evaporator coils.
+Take a flashlight and look between the fins on the evaporator coils.
 The evaporator fin on the coil should appear to be clean.
 If not, soak the evaporator coils again and use a brush with light bristles to brush the evaporator coils.

 Remove as much dust, dirt, and debris as possible from the evaporator coil.
 Remember there are two sides to the coil and make sure both sides are clean.
 The side that will most likely be dirty will be the side where the return air flow comes from.
 If your evaporator coils are clean and the rest of your air handler components are operating normally you should have a nice cool summer inside your home no matter what the weather is outside.